NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs

 We build on our methods for finding perfect matchings to give NC algorithms that, on the same one-crossing-minor-free families of graphs, compute a perfect matching of minimum weight when the weights are polynomially-bounded integers.
 In another direction, we obtain an NC algorithm for finding a maximum $st$-flow in any flow network whose underlying undirected graph belongs to a one-crossing-minor-free family.
-This generalizes Johnson's 1987 result \cite{Joh-JACM-87}, showing that maximum $st$-flow in a planar network is in NC; we note that this result was used crucially in the planar graph perfect matching NC algorithm of \cite{AnaVaz-FOCS-18}.
+This generalizes Johnson's 1987 result~\cite{Joh-JACM-87}, showing that maximum $st$-flow in a planar network is in NC; we note that this result was used crucially in the planar graph perfect matching NC algorithm of \cite{AnaVaz-FOCS-18}.